 Throughout the school, a breach of the Glebe Five-a-Day may lead to a member of staff giving a Sanction Card to the child in question.
 These tend to not be used extensively in pre-prep but can be if the situation calls for it.
 The pupil will take the card to the Deputy Head (Prep) or a different class teacher (Pre-Prep) to discuss their behaviour.
 Teachers will email the Deputy Head to inform that a sanction card has been given.
 A record of the sanction will be made, with three sanctions in one term resulting in a missed playtime where the child will be given time to reflect on their behaviour.
-For Divisions 7 and 8, a detention may be used in place of the missed playtime.
-Sanction cards will also be recorded on the child's individual record.
+Sanction cards will also be recorded on the child's individual record on ScholarPack.